Generic Name: codeine (KOE deen)

-Drink 6 to 8 full glasses of water daily to help prevent constipation while you are taking codeine.
+Drink 6 to 8 full glasses of water daily to help prevent constipation while you are taking this medicine.
 Do not use a stool softener (laxative) without first asking your doctor.

-Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Do not stop using codeine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?

-Since codeine is used for pain, you are not likely to miss a dose.
+Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.